Looking At Wells Fargo's Recent Whale Trades - Benzinga

 Volume & Open Interest Development

+In terms of liquidity and interest, the mean open interest for Wells Fargo options trades today is 15772.71 with a total volume of 37,409.00.

-Below, we can observe the evolution of the volume and open interest of calls and puts, respectively, for all of Wells Fargo's whale activity within a strike price range from $35.0 to $47.5 in the last 30 days.
+In the following chart, we are able to follow the development of volume and open interest of call and put options for Wells Fargo's big money trades within a strike price range of $30.0 to $50.0 over the last 30 days.

 Wells Fargo Option Volume And Open Interest Over Last 30 Days